 I wondered are the Caribbean women threaten with gradual extinction not by shark attacks, or aging but by the hands of their domestic partners.
 How many youthful lives have been cut short?
 Your next school teacher, police officer, doctor, social worker, or even prime minister.
 It looks like these perpetrators have taken out life insurance policies and to cash in many resorts to violence.

 Even more problematic than the re-victimization attitude by some, as if they had it coming.

 Often in our society, conversations on these cases begin with the interrogation of the victim.

 “She could have run out of the situation .”

 What caused her to be abused?…..
 Why didn’t she leave?

 But no one ever asked him in jail, at school, church, or in the community; Why he targeted her?

-And those who deflect or minimize, and we recognize the traditionalists, the “silent generation, “as experts noted, these are individuals of an era raised to be seen and not heard.
+Often many victims, and even who are tasked to help may deflect or minimize.
+We recognize the traditionalists, the “silent generation, “as experts noted, are individuals of an era raised to be seen and not heard.

 A victim is killed by a spouse, ex-spouse, or some dating partner every 14 hours.
 And every 20 minutes an intimate partner abuse someone.
 Domestic violence accounted for about 19 percent of the total burden of healthcare for women age 15-44 according to experts and the center for domestic violence.